LilyLavender/now_playing_txt_wmp/README.md

 decided to write a simple WMP plugin using the tools available for free within the Windows 7 Development framework.

+A special thanks to the Last.fm scrobbling application[3] hosted in github, that helped me understand and implement the WMP SDK from the Windows 7 SDK framework.

 ### How to compile

 Before doing a proper compile make sure you have the following items